 15 Mar Advice and tips for panelling in period properties

-As a specialist in Georgian Interiors, we have had the pleasure of working with some of the UK’s leading craftsmen on design projects for clients of Etons of Bath.
+As a specialist in Georgian interiors, Etons of Bath have had the pleasure of working with some of the UK’s leading craftsmen on our client’s design projects.
 One of the areas that we really love working on is panelling in period properties.
 From Jacobean Oak to painted Georgian, there is no doubt that period panelling is a significant component in giving a Victorian or Georgian house its charm and character.

-Four companies that can be found in my little black book for period panelling are Ankh, Artichoke, Arttus and Hallidays – all of whom have shared examples of their work, insider tips and advice on restoring existing period panelling, painting previously exposed wood panelling and installing new panelling to a historic/period property.
+Here I’ve asked some of our specialist suppliers to share examples of their work, insider tips and advice on restoring existing period panelling, painting previously exposed wood panelling and installing new panelling to a historic/period property.

 How to restore existing period panelling?